GAGGIUINO/gaggiuino.github.io/docs/guides/lego-component-build-guide.md

 <img width="610" alt="image" src="https://user-images.githubusercontent.com/53577819/211653005-8bffe9c8-1967-461d-a163-9a130534e0d0.png">

-Now that power wires have been added I’ll begin adding signal wires per the schematic.
+Now that power wires have been added we’ll begin adding signal wires per the schematic.
 Just like with the power wires, measure length in the housing, then remove from housing to solder.
 A few notes:
 1. Make sure to route the wires before measuring.
 There is not enough clearance for wires to go over the Blackpill, they must go around.
 2. Up to you whether you cut the pressure transducer cable shorter.
 Option to cut it down to about 12 in / 30 cm for my GC, but you may want it longer depending on your specific machine.